 Madison

 Terror at Tyrol – This haunted experience starts with a ride on the chairlift to the attraction which is comprised of 4 different themes.
-Open on Fridays and Saturdays starting on October 6th.
+Open on Fridays and Saturdays starting on October 3rd through November 1st.
 Visit Tyrol at Terror for more information and tickets.

 Waukesha (& surrounding area)

 The Hollow at Phantom Lake (Mukwonago) – Looking for a more family-friendly scare?
 Take a stroll through The Hollow at Phantom Lake this fall.
-Enter a world of enchantment, filled with over 3,000 hand carved illuminated Jack O’Lanterns.
+Enter a world of enchantment, filled with over 3,000 hand carved illuminated Jack O’lanterns.
 This outdoor, family friendly, evening under the stars is sure to become a yearly tradition.
-Open Friday and Saturdays October 13-28th.
+Open Friday and Saturdays in October.

 Milwaukee